Yevgeny Korovin

-Biography
+Career

 Korovin graduated from the Moscow State University Faculty of Law in 1915.
 In his early career, Korovin lectured in numerous universities and institutes of higher learning in Moscow, including the Diplomatic Academy.

-In 1923 he became a Professor of Law at Moscow State University.
+In 1923, he became a Professor of Law at Moscow State University.
 At this time, Prof. Korovin was also an assistant of the Institute of Soviet Law, the forerunner of the Institute of State and Law of the Academy of Sciences of the Soviet Union.

-In 1935, he became a Member of American Academy of Political Science.
+In 1935, Korovin became a Member of American Academy of Political Science.
 In 1938, he defended doctor thesis LLD (habilitation) in law.
 He worked in the military legal academy of the Soviet Army, and had a short stint working for the United Nations Preparatory Commission between 1945 and 1946.
 He became a Corresponding Member of the Academy of Sciences of the Soviet Union in 1946, and a Member of Permanent Court of Arbitration in the Hague in 1957.